 Leadership & Scholarships

 All student staff positions are coordinated through Career and Employment Services.
-To get a sense of what student staff positions may be available related to Spirituality, Service & Social Justice, visit this page or contact Career and Employmeent Services.
+To get a sense of what student staff positions may be available related to Spiritual Life and Civic Engagement, visit this page or contact Career and Employment Services.

 Interfaith Coordinators are current Puget Sound students who have applied for and been chosen to receive scholarship support while working in a range of spiritual and religious leadership areas.
 Students of all faith traditions and spiritual backgrounds are encouraged to apply for these scholarships.
 Interfaith Coordinators are expected to work 5-8 hours each week.
 Interfaith Coordinators attend staff meetings each week, and meet individually with either the University Chaplain or the Social Justice Coordinator weekly for mentoring and supervision.
 Scholarship renewal for the spring term requires approval of the University Chaplain.